 Kerr joins the Chicago Bulls

 Kerr signed with the Bulls the season after they won their third straight NBA title.
-He would set a career-high in minutes per game (24.8) and points per game (8.6) in his first season with the Bulls.
-Now the Bulls were without Michael Jordan for the 1993-94 and 1994-95 season.
+He set career-highs in minutes per game (24.8) and points per game (8.6) in his first season with the Bulls.
+Now, the Bulls were without Michael Jordan for the 1993-94 and 1994-95 seasons.
 The team had success but did not reach the finals in those two years without the superstar.

 When Jordan returned the Bulls full-time during the 1995-96 season, the team was back on top of the league.
 That year the team finished with a 72-10 record.
 Kerr went on to average 8.4 points per game during the regular season as the Bulls went on to defeat the Seattle SuperSonics in the NBA finals.
 As a player coming off the bench, Kerr was instrumental in the Bulls’ success.

 The next season the Bulls made it back to the NBA finals against the Utah Jazz.
 Kerr hit a big shot in Game 6.
 The game was tied at 86, and Jordan found an open Kerr, and he hit the shot in the final seconds that would give the Bulls their second straight NBA title.
-The Bulls would go on to win their third consecutive championship the next season as they defeated the Utah Jazz for the second consecutive year.
+The Bulls won their third consecutive championship the next season as they defeated the Utah Jazz for the second consecutive year.
 Kerr was now a three-time NBA champion in three years.